-Today I am sharing one of the simplest recipes for Tortillas that you will ever see.
-Whether you are wanting to celebrate Cinco De Mayo, Passover, or it’s simply Taco Tuesday this flour tortilla recipe is for you.
+It takes just three ingredients to make this super easy recipe for tortillas or unleavened bread.
+Whether you are wanting to celebrate Cinco De Mayo, Passover, or it’s simply Taco Tuesday in your household, this homemade flour tortilla recipe is for you.

 Unleavened Bread for Passover

-If you don’t celebrate Passover over you may or may not know that Passover is a one day Biblical Feast and it is immediately followed by the seven day Feast of Unleavened Bread.
-And did you know that tortillas like these are considered unleavened bread?
-Well they sure are.
+If you don’t celebrate Passover you may or may not know that Passover is a one-day Biblical Feast and it is immediately followed by the seven-day Feast of Unleavened Bread.
+And did you know that these soft tortillas are considered unleavened bread?
+Well, they sure are.

 During that week, not only do those celebrating Passover not eat anything with leavening agents in it, but they also make it a point to eat unleavened bread each day of the Feast, per instructions.

 Two years ago I shared my soft unleavened bread recipe with you, which makes some tasty little soft pita chips.
 That’s a favorite on its own but I also use it to make cinnamon sugar breadsticks, cheesy bread, and even as a crust for our Passover Pizza!

 Okay, you must be convinced to try this recipe for flour tortillas now, right?
 Let’s get cooking!